 Earnings for Metaps Cloud in the DX support business are calculated as: Number of users (Number of companies x Number of employees per company) x ARPU x (1 - Churn rate).

-Advertising media costs (payments to advertising media such as Google, Facebook, and ad network operators) account for the lion’s share of cost of revenue (93% in FY12/19).
+Advertising media costs (payments to advertising media such as Google, Facebook, and ad network operators) account for the lion’s share of cost of revenue (93.6% in FY12/20).
 Payment service costs include system fees, but do not include payments to credit card companies (acquirers) as service fee revenues are recorded on a net basis.
 The company has a high share of variable costs and a low contribution margin, and therefore generating high gross profit is essential.
-Based on an analysis of quarterly results for the Marketing segment (starting from Q1 FY08/18) using the total cost method (total cost = revenue - segment profit), we can infer a variable cost ratio of 94.1% and a marginal profit ratio of 3.4% (these metrics are difficult to calculate in the Finance segment due to the presence of variables such as the booking of cryptocurrency, and the presentation of total and net amounts recognized as revenue).

 Metaps provides a range of payment services such as online credit card payments, convenience store payments, Pay-easy (which allows payments to be made through ATMs), electronic money systems, and telecom carriers payments.
 According to the company, online payment services account for roughly 40% of payment services revenue (revenue figures broken down by payment service are not disclosed).